dcm4che/dcm4chee-arc-cs/docs/networking/config/pdqService.rst

     "
     .. _dcmTag:

-    :ref:`Patient Attributes(s) <dcmTag>`",string,"Queried Patient Attributes - if not specified all available Patient attributes will be queried
+    :ref:`Patient Attributes(s) <dcmTag>`",string,"Queried Patient Attributes - if not specified all available Patient attributes will be queried.
+Only applicable for 'pdq-dicom' PDQ Service

     (dcmTag)"
     "